Xellyelly/Car-Sales-Analysis/README.md

 ## Recommendation
 `Gender Demographics`
  - Focus on Females: With 21.51% of sales coming from females, consider strategies to attract more female buyers.
 This could include targeted ads, collaborations with female influencers, or offering female-friendly car features.
  -Male Dominance: The majority of sales (78.49%) come from males.
 Explore what appeals to this demographic and ensure you're continuing to meet their needs.
 `Income vs. Car Price`
  -  Focus on offering a variety of vehicles that appeal to different income levels, rather than only high-end models.
-`Seasonal offers'
+`Seasonal offers`
  - The sharp sales increase in these months shows a potential surge in demand.
 Ensure stock availability, marketing, and promotions are aligned with this trend.